top of page

 In the ghetto, we play our roles as victim and blame long dead slave masters, racists, the rich, multinational corporations, etc when we would make more progress working within our circle of control.
 This is not to ignore or pretend away history, slavery, Jim Crow, racism, politics, or economics, but rather, to assert that the human spirit is resilient enough to overcome the horrors of slavery, the injustices of the new Jim Crow, the pestilence of racism, the machinations of politics, and the disparities of economics.

-We not have decades to wait for the benevolence of others or for culture to change.
+We do not have decades to wait for the benevolence of others or for culture to change.
 But we can accept responsibility for our choices.
-Indeed, we often excuse these poor choices and celebrate anti-intellectualism, big pimpin', and hustling by any means necessary.
+Indeed, we often excuse our own poor choices, celebrate anti-intellectualism and excuse vice.

 As John Erskine and later Lionel Trilling wrote: we have a moral obligation to be intelligent.
 We have an unprecedented opportunity to learn, yet so many embrace anti-intellectualism, immorality, and victimhood.

 I model learning unabashedly and refuse to conform to the limiting stereotypes so many men of color wear.
 Our ancestors suffered too much for me to waste away my life in dissipation, conformity, or meaningless pursuits.
 It would be a grave insult to live such a meaningless life.
 I honor their suffering by seizing all of the opportunities this nation offers.
 South Central was rough, but we have libraries, free public schools, community centers, churches, and other places of refuge.
 Some avail themselves of the opportunities, some do not.
-They make excuses.
+It's a choice.

 I am still serving at-risk youth.
 Maybe some good will come of it.